ubaldot/vim-outline/README.md

 That's all!

-Well, in reality it is not, in-fact vim-outline further provides you with the following features:
+Well, in reality it is not, in-fact Vim-outline further provides you with the following features:

 1. locate your current position with respect to the outline,